tnaimisha/Purchase-Analytics-master/README.md

 ## Preprocessing

+README.md is provided for all the tests in insight-testsuite.
 * Handles multiple double quotes, multiple commas than the number of fields in the files
 * Handles missing records/mappings in products.csv file
 * Handles junk data in all the fields in order_products.csv and only the product_id and department_id fields in products.csv file.
 This is with the assumption that product_name and aisle_id can have alphanumeric values(we see aisle_ids in alphabetical, numerical or a combination of both in the usual stores like Safeway)